Family Support for Addiction Recovery: Understanding Your Options

 Incorporating Virtual and In-Person Services

 Hybrid service delivery models combine virtual and in-person family involvement approaches to maximize accessibility while maintaining therapeutic effectiveness throughout all recovery phases.
-Research demonstrates that families utilizing integrated digital and face-to-face support systems achieve 35% higher sustained engagement rates2.
+Research demonstrates that families utilizing integrated digital and face-to-face support systems achieve 35% higher sustained engagement rates compared to those limited to single-modality approaches2.

 |---|---|---|